My name is Rich. I like to talk about money.

 My rental yields almost tripled!

 Also, instead of being highly leveraged (having a lot of debt) buying lots of houses with mortgages or on credit, I was buying houses for cash (I hope Dave Ramsey is proud!).

 There is a snowball effect to the amount of money that comes in as rent when your primary residence and rental properties don’t have mortgages.
 Your existing properties can purchase your next property at a faster and faster rate.

 This, in a nutshell, is what I have done in my financial life.

 I was able to do all of this on one military salary, while my wife stayed home with two kids, while living a majority of the time outside the United States.

 I want to help others do something like this better and faster than me.
-I’ve always had a high savings rate by working extra jobs (I guess it’s called hustling now), and avoided wasting money on unnecessary crap (being frugal).
+I’ve always had a high savings rate by working extra jobs (I guess it’s called hustling now), and avoided wasting money on unnecessary crap (I guess it’s called being frugal).

 Without my wife, I would have never done any of this at all.
 This was all her idea, I was just smart enough to listen.
 It used to drive me nuts how all she wanted to do was save.

 Then, one day fairly recently, I realized we were already financially independent.

 My passive income right now would allow me to retire according to financial independence calculations.
 But my wife and I are having way too much fun investing in real estate and saving for retirement.

 We want to see how high our passive income can get, and retire in style someday.
 It’s our goal to retire at a higher comfort and income level then we had in our working years.

-I’m now less than three years from the minimum time for a generous military retirement!
+I’m now less than two years from the minimum time for a generous military retirement!
 We’ll see what happens after that.